Badger, California: May 6, 2001 (evening) part 2

 Tridandisvami Sri Srimad Bhaktivedanta Narayana Maharaja

-[Srila Narayana Maharaja spoke this class two years ago, on the appearance day of Lord Nrsimhadeva.
-We sent out the first half and, as the Lords appearance day is again approaching (May 22) we are sending out this never-before-published second half.
+[Srila Narayana Maharaja spoke this class on the appearance day of Lord Nrsimhadeva.
+We sent out the first half and, as the Lords appearance day is again approaching we are sending you second half.
 (Part One - 'On the Subject of Sri Prahlada')]

 Prahlada and Bali Maharaja

 We generally hear about Sri Prahlada Maharaja's pastimes as a child - how his father tries to kill him and how the Supreme Lord always saves him (as above).
 The following lecture glorifies some of Prahlada's adult pastimes.

 Today is a very auspicious day – the appearance day of Sri Nrsimhadeva.

 When Sri Krsna’s incarnation, Lord Vamanadeva, came to the palace of Bali Maharaja in the form of a dwarf-brahmana, his feet and legs were naturally very small.
 He told Bali Maharaja, "I want something from you."

 Bali Maharaja became happy and said, "Ask for any boon – a very beautiful wife, a kingdom, heaven, wealth, reputation or a position.
 I can easily give you this."